microsoft/dicom-server/docs/concepts/change-feed.md

 * Build connected application pipelines like ML that react to change events or schedule executions based on created or deleted instance.
 * Extract business analytics insights and metrics, based on changes that occur to your objects.
-* Poll the change feed to create an event source for push notifications.
+* Poll the Change Feed to create an event source for push notifications.

 ## Summary